KevinLau1216/KevinLau1216/README.md

 # What does the html dog 🐕 bark??? href href! #

 Hi!
 I'm Kevin Lau, and I'm a first year Computer Science 💻 and Business Administration 📈 student at the University of Waterloo!
-I love coding and take GREAT pride in my projects!!!
+I love coding and take GREAT pride in my projects!!!<br>

 ### 🤪 Interests / Hobbies: ###
 - Swimming (not very fast tho) 🏊‍♂️